sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-errors/README.md

 })
 ```

-If `next` receieves anything as its first argument, it considers it an error and will pass that error on to the error handler.
+If `next` receieves anything other than `null` as its first argument, it considers it an error and will pass that error on to the error handler.

 ## Additional Resources